-Other than the S&P 500 1-year 50% Downside Participation Rate with Upside Participation Rate Indexed Strategy, an Indexed Strategy may be unavailable for the next Term because we are no longer offering that Strategy, or we have set a minimum or maximum for that Strategy.
-No minimum or maximum shall apply to the S&P 500 1-Year 50% Downside Participation Rate with Upside Participation Rate Indexed Strategy.
+Other than the S&P 500 1-year 50% Downside Participation Rate with Upside Participation Rate Indexed Strategy or a Declared Rate Strategy, a Crediting Strategy may be unavailable for the next Term because we are no longer offering that Strategy, or we have set a minimum or maximum for that Strategy.
+No minimum or maximum shall apply to the Declared Rate Strategy or the S&P 500 1-Year 50% Downside Participation Rate with Upside Participation Rate Indexed Strategy.